AdguardTeam/CodeGuidelines/Go/Text.md

     It isn't obvious that the code will not cause issues.
     ```

+ *  <a href="#li-4df3b56b" id="li-4df3b56b" name="li-4df3b56b">§</a>
- *  <a href="#li-2db43ebe" id="li-2db43ebe" name="li-2db43ebe">§</a>
+    <a href="#li-2db43ebe" id="li-2db43ebe" name="li-2db43ebe"></a>
-    Capitalize every letter in a header or title.
-So, a header should be
+    Capitalize only the first letter in headers and titles, unless a proper name
-    something like this:
+    or an acronym is used.
+So, a header should be something like this:

     ```none
-    Using The New API
+    Using the new API
     ```

     and **not** like this:

     ```none
-    Using the New API
+    Using The New API
     ```

  *  <a href="#li-a8c8a641" id="li-a8c8a641" name="li-a8c8a641">§</a>